Skip to main content

 Does the Age Pension affect my retirement planning?

-Yes — the Age Pension is a significant resource for Australian retirees.
+Yes, the Age Pension is a significant resource for Australian retirees.
 Even a partial pension can reduce how much you need to draw from your super each year, dramatically extending its life.
-The pension is available to Australian residents who are age 67 or older (from 1 July 2023), pass the income test and assets test, and have lived in Australia for at least 10 years.
-The full single rate is approximately $1,096/fortnight (2024).
+The pension is available to Australian residents who are age 67 or older, pass the income test and assets test, and have lived in Australia for at least 10 years.
+The full single rate is approximately $1,160/fortnight (indexed by CPI each March and September, verify current rates at servicesaustralia.gov.au).
 Use the 'Additional annual income' field in this calculator to model the impact of a partial or full pension.

 What's the difference between a transition to retirement and account-based pension?